saverymax/selective_indexing/README.md

 #### Download wheel and installation
 The .whl file can be found in the releases section of this repository: https://github.com/saverymax/selective_indexing/releases
 Under Assets, click on the BmCS-1.0.0-py3-none-any.whl link to download.
-You should also download the ensemble.joblib and model_CNN_weights.hdf5 files.
+You should also download the ensemble.joblib and model_CNN_weights.hdf5 files, whether or not built the wheel yourself or downloaded it.

-Assuming you have downloaded the .whl file, navigate to the directory where it lives and enter the command below to install.
+Assuming you have downloaded the .whl file, navigate to the directory where it lives and run
 ```
 pip install BmCS-1.0.0-py3-none-any.whl
 ```